-3 Features You Need When Buying the Best Cold Weather Work Gloves
+3 Must-Have Features When Buying the Best Cold Weather Work Gloves

 If you Google “winter” or “snow” right now, you’ll be faced with hundreds of images that run along this theme:

-Your first thought is probably “how is blowing confetti strictly a winter activity?”
-But your second though is probably “that’s not an accurate depiction of MY winters.”
+Your first thought was probably, “since when is blowing confetti strictly a winter activity?”
+But your second thought was definitely, “that’s not an accurate depiction of MY winter!”

-Winter is cold, winter is long and working in the winter has its own special requirements for choosing personal protective equipment.
+Winter is cold, winter is long, and working in the winter has its own special requirements for choosing personal protective equipment (PPE).